mariam-hedgie/Eyedentify-AI/README.md

 # 👁️ Eyedentify-AI: Conjunctivitis Detection Using Deep Learning
 **🚧 Status:** In Progress — Expected Completion: End July, 2025
+Update: Completed MVP on July 24, 2025!

 **Eyedentify-AI** is a tool that classifies red eye (conjunctivitis) from patient-submitted images.
-It combines medical image preprocessing, signal-based blur detection, and deep learning-based classification.
+It combines image preprocessing, signal-based blur detection, and deep learning-based classification.
 The goal is to build a fully functional and explainable AI workflow — from raw images to web deployment — tailored for real-world use.

 ---